neugram/ng/README.md

 number of named columns and many rows.

-Very imporant: it's easy to import Go packages and call Go from inside Numengrad.
-Serious work should be implemented in Go, Numengrad is the numerical glue.
+Very imporant: it's easy to import Go packages and call Go from inside Neugram.
+Serious work should be implemented in Go, Neugram is the numerical glue.

 # Files and Packages